H.R. 6431: New Opportunities for Business Ownership and Self-Sufficiency Act

 Why it matters

-What does H.R.
-6431 do?
+What H.R.
+6431 actually does.

-Allows participants to qualify either through approved training, counseling, and technical assistance or through an approved business plan and market feasibility study.
+Lets participants qualify either through approved entrepreneurial training, counseling, and technical assistance, or through a business plan and market feasibility study approved by the state.

 Who benefits from H.R.
 6431?

-States that already run self-employment assistance programs
+States that already run these programs

 Who is affected by H.R.
 6431?